Internment of Japanese Canadians: Camp conditions

-Tashme, a camp on Highway 3 just east of Hope, was notorious for the camp's harsh conditions and existed just outside the protected area.
+Tashme, a camp on Highway 3 just east of Hope, was notorious for the camp's harsh conditions and was just outside the protected area.
 Other internment camps, including Slocan, were in the Kootenay Country in southeastern British Columbia.
-Leadership positions within the camps were only offered to Nisei, or Canadian-born citizens of Japanese origin, thereby excluding Issei, the original immigrants from Japan.
+Leadership positions within the camps were offered only to Nisei, or Canadian-born citizens of Japanese origin, thereby excluding Issei, the original immigrants from Japan.

 The internment camps in the B.C. interior were often ghost towns with little infrastructure to support the influx of people.
 When Japanese Canadians began arriving in the summer and fall of 1942, any accommodations given were shared between multiple families and many had to live in tents while shacks were constructed in the summer of 1942.
 The shacks were small and built with damp, green wood.
 When winter came, the wood made everything damp and the lack of insulation meant that the inside of the shacks often froze during the night.

 Very little was provided for the internees – green wood to build accommodation and a stove was all that most received.
 Men could make some money in construction work to support their families, but women had very few opportunities.
 Yet, finding work was almost essential since interned Japanese Canadians had to support themselves and buy food using the small salaries they had collected or through allowances from the government for the unemployed.
 The relief rates were so low that many families had to use their personal savings to live in the camps.

 By the spring of 1943, however, some conditions began to change as Japanese Canadians in the camp organized themselves.
 Removal from the coast to ghost towns had been done based on location, so many communities moved together and were placed in same camp together.
 This preserved local communal ties and facilitated organizing and negotiating for better conditions in the camp.

 Effects of camps on women and children

 Japanese-Canadian women and children faced a specific set of challenges that greatly affected their way of life and broke down the social and cultural norms that had developed.
 Whole families were taken from their homes and separated from each other.
 Husbands and wives were almost always separated when sent to camps and, less commonly, some mothers were separated from their children as well.
 Japanese-Canadian families typically had a patriarchal structure, meaning the husband was the centre of the family.
 Since husbands were often separated from their families, wives were left to reconfigure the structure of the family and the long-established divisions of labour that were so common in the Japanese-Canadian household.

+Japanese Canadian children being escorted across Pender Street by Vancouver policeman in 1942.

+Japanese Canadian evacuation Hastings Park – kindergarten.

+Government official meeting Hide Hyodo Shimizu's class at New Denver Internment Camp school in 1943.

+Two Japanese Canadian girls in kimono participating in 1943 Bon Festival at Sandon Camp.